wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Click on "Customer Service Hub" app and you will be redirected to Dashboards tab of Customer Service Hub.

-- Press "Sign In" button within "Cisco Webex Contact Center" app on the right-hand side and provide agent credentials on new borwser tab.
+- Press **Sign In** button within "Cisco Webex Contact Center" app on the right-hand side and provide agent credentials on new borwser tab.

 - Once authentication is completed, provide "Dialed Number" / "Extension" and choose proper team within "Cisco Webex Contact Center" app.